Best Practices and Issues that Arise in DCF Models

 Revenues are traditionally the most difficult item within the cash flow to forecast.
 Costs of sales are generally easier to forecast than revenues and, in some cases, may even be based on revenues (e.g., where the cost of sales is calculated as a set percentage of sales volume).
 Overheads are normally the easiest to forecast, particularly fixed overheads that do not change as production changes (e.g., the rent paid on a factory is the same whether one unit or 500 units of product are made).

-In particular, the growth of the cash flows can often be a big area of debate between the parties.
+In particular, the growth of the cash flows can often be a big area of debate among the parties.

 One of the biggest areas of contention in a DCF valuation is likely to be the growth of the cash flows built into them, whereby the growth includes: